abdul4rehman215/Digital-Defense-Core/lab09-firewall-and-idsips-configuration/README.md

 ---

 ## 🎯 Objectives
-By completing this lab, you will be able to:
+By completing this lab, I able to:
 - Understand firewall and IDS/IPS fundamentals
 - Install and configure Fail2Ban
 - Implement firewall rules using UFW